Our Health & Enterprise Centre in Manchester provides drop-in support and activities to residents of unsupported temporary accommodation.

 We run drop-ins at our centre or at Brunswick Parish Church, where residents can relax, enjoy a healthy hot meal, and engage in a variety of fun activities, or make an appointment with our team for advice.
 Those looking to learn a new skill can join us at the centre to get involved with gardening, cooking, and art.

-Individuals in need of ongoing support are assigned two main key workers who’ll work with them to identify the areas that need addressing and come up with an action plan.
-This could involve GP registrations, accompanying them to health or benefit-related appointments, troubleshooting housing issues, or referring them for other specialist support services.
+People in need of ongoing support are assigned two main key workers who’ll work with them to identify the areas that need addressing and come up with an action plan.

 Everything we do is centred around giving residents of unsupported temporary accommodation the best possible chance of moving away from homelessness.